Two Can Tuesday

 The concept is simple.
 Choose a day of the week and ask your neighbors to leave a food donation near their mailbox or at the foot of their driveway.
 Volunteers from your neighborhood collect the donations and deliver them to a food pantry.
 We started this in the Bridlemile, Ash Creek, and Garden Home neighborhoods on their respective trash pick-up days.
 The results have been astounding!

-CURRENTLY, TCT volunteers are picking up donations in the Ash Creek, Bridlemile, Garden Home, Hayhurst, Maplewood, Markham, Marshall Park, Moonshadow, and Multnomah neighborhoods.
-If you'd like to donate for the first time or would like to help us grow into other neighborhoods, email TwoCanTuesday@gmail.com
+CURRENTLY, TCT volunteers are picking up donations in the Ash Creek, Bridlemile, Garden Home, Hayhurst, Maplewood, Markham, Marshall Park, Moonshadow, Multnomah, and Wilcox neighborhoods.
+If you'd like to donate for the first time or would like to help us grow into other neighborhoods, email TwoCanTuesday@gmail.com.

-We are specifically SEEKING VOLUNTEERS in the Bridlemile, Maplewood, Hayhurst and other SW Portland neighborhoods who will do the pick up for their street.
+Specifically, we are SEEKING VOLUNTEERS who would like to start and promote pick-ups for their street.
 We look forward to training you!

 TWO CAN TUESDAY BUSINESS PARTNERSHIPS

 We also involved a few local businesses, increasing the reach of our program.
-This way, anyone can donate to the Two Can Tuesday project—knowing TCT volunteers will pick up the donations and deliver them to Neighborhood House Free Food Market.
-Those generous SW Portland sites, available for donation drop-off during business hours, include:
+This way, anyone can donate to the Two Can Tuesday project—knowing TCT volunteers will pick up the donations and deliver them to Neighborhood House Free Food Market in SW Portland or Catholic Charities Refugee Program in SE Portland.
+The following are available for drop off of donations of nonperishable food and hygiene items during their business hours:

 Butterfly Effect Art Space in Multnomah Village